ddev/ddev-opensearch/README.md

-# DDEV opensearch Addon
+# DDEV OpenSearch Add-on

-This addon sets up two services in your [ddev](https://ddev.com) project.
+This addon sets up two services in your [DDEV](https://ddev.com) project.

 - [OpenSearch](https://opensearch.org/) service (Docker Image: `opensearchproject/opensearch:latest`)
 - [OpenSearch Dashboards](https://opensearch.org/) service (Docker Image: `opensearchproject/opensearch-dashboards:latestopensearch:latest`)

-We activat this plugins out-of-the-box:
+We activate these plugins out-of-the-box:
 - analysis-phonetic
 - analysis-icu

-To change the version update the `.ddev/opensearch/Dockerfile` for the main OpenSearch Service.
+To change the version, update the `.ddev/opensearch/Dockerfile` for the main OpenSearch Service.
-Update the file `.ddev/docker-compose.opensearch.yaml` for a compartible Dashboards version.
+Update the file `.ddev/docker-compose.opensearch.yaml` for a compatible Dashboards version.

 ## Installation

-1. Run `ddev get netz98/ddev-opensearch` to install the addon in your exiting ddev project.
+1. Run `ddev get ddev/ddev-opensearch` to install the addon in your exiting DDEV project.
 2. `ddev restart` to restart your project.

 ## Usage